As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Reinforced edges; UV resistant and waterproof
+• Reinforced edges; UV and tear resistant

 Pros